AhmadBenh/swoogo-api/README.md

 ### How could it be improved?

 - The main thing that could be improved is error handling.
-I tried to apply it on the go but it requires careful planning so the tests can work.

-- Because of this simple fact, I did not implement tests since I always start by testing the failure conditions.
+- Because of the missing correct error handling, I did not implement tests since I always start by testing the failure conditions.
  > Tests would handle failures conditions, CRUD responses and API responses.

-- I did not understand the purpose of option -a.
-Should it be computing the mean, median and mode of the averages or from the titles counts?
-The aggregate top tens should be mixed or should it only display the top ten with the higher count?

-- Also, the comments/documentation could be improved.
+- Comments/documentation can and should be improved.